Ravenbrook/mps/manual/source/topic/cache.rst

     The size classes are described by an array of element type :c:type:`mps_sac_class_s`.
-This array is used to initialize the segregated allocation cache, and is not needed after:c:func:`mps_sac_create` returns.
-The following constraints
+This array is used to initialize the segregated allocation cache, and is not needed after :c:func:`mps_sac_create` returns.
+The following constraints apply
-    apply to the array:
+    to the array:

     * You must specify at least one size class.